-As I am sitting in the bathroom and breathing, I often find myself singing this song that I found on YouTube, to help my five-year old with his frustration!
+I often find myself singing this song that I found on YouTube, to help my five-year old with his frustration!
 It’s Elmo and Common in a video about breathing the monster out.
 (I known what you’re thinking, but give it a chance!)
-It’s really cool and easy to remember because it is sooo freaking catchy.
+It’s really cool and easy to remember because it is so freaking catchy.

 Watch “Sesame Street: Common and Colbie Caillat – “Belly…” on YouTube: http://youtu.be/_mZbzDOpylA

-When I am really tired, I try to keep my coffee intake to a minimum, because… and against the popular belief, coffee will not help me stay awake when I am exhausted, instead it will drain me from the nutrients and the water that my body needs to deal with stress.
+I keep coffee intake to a minimum, because coffee will not help me stay awake when I am exhausted, instead it will drain me from the nutrients and the water that my body needs to deal with stress.

 No matter how I feel at a time, it does not last forever.
 I may feel like it does, right now, but it’s really does not, and nothing is ever the end of the world, and whatever uncomfortable, crazy period of time I am experiencing it does not have to be the entire day!